Cyclokitty/100-days-of-code/log.md

 **Today's Progress**: Worked on Wes Bos's 30 Days of Javascript (Day 8 -- Fun with HTML5 & Day 9 -- 14 Must Know Dev Tool Tricks).

+Continued learning with Wes Bos's Es6 course module 13 "Javascript Modules and Using NPM".

 Also, updated my Nasa Picture of the Day webpage with a few minor CSS tweaks.

 **Thoughts:** This is the first day of 100 Days of Code and even though I've been coding for over a year, I feel there is still so much to learn.